sharankarthikyan/websocket-http-server/readme.md

 ## WebSocket Client

-Go to any tab and create websocket client using:
+Go to any chrome tab and create websocket client using:
 `let ws = new WebSocket("ws://localhost")`

 Client can recieve message by using: